 Sin and Flesh Brook, looking upstream from its outlet at Nannaquaket Pond.

 ![]() Sin and Flesh Brook, looking upstream from its outlet at Nannaquaket Pond.
 Quahog.org > Attractions > Sin and Flesh Brook Sin and Flesh BrookRiver of death!
 Old Main Road, Tiverton On March 28, 1676, a pious fellow named Zoeth Howland was riding from Dartmouth to Newport to attend a Quaker meeting.
 It was quite a distance to travel in those days, and all the more so because of the dangers en route.
-Howland had to be careful of wolves and rattlesnakes, and, because of the ongoing war with the Narragansett, ticked-off Indians.
+Howland had to be careful of wolves and rattlesnakes, and, because of the ongoing King Philip's War, ticked-off Indians.